Dior (Pop Smoke song): Critical reception

-"Dior" was met with critical acclaim by critics.
+"Dior" was met with critical acclaim by critics, being lauded as a genre defining Brooklyn drill song.
 Uproxx's Wongo Okon cited it as the standout track of Meet the Woo.
 David Aaron Brake of HipHopDX considered the song a "classic", Paper's Bianca Gracie called it a "head-rushing hit".
 Critic Erin Lowers of Exclaim! described the track as fresh and said it is "the power of short and sweet".
 In The New York Times, Nicole Hong deemed "Dior" a "radio staple".
 Julyssa Lopez of The New Yorker commended the song's "roaring, rallying spirit".

 Some reviewers believed "Dior" displayed Pop Smoke's personality.
 Billboard critic Michael Saponara labeled the song an "instant party-starter", and declared it embodies "exactly what made Pop Smoke special".
 Charles Lyons-Burt from Slant Magazine said Pop Smoke channels "his untamed aggression into repetitive, elemental lyrics that were colored by his force of personality".
-Writing for AllMusic, Fred Thomas opined Pop Smoke throws bars effortlessly and ride an "explosive beat typical to the blunt" and praised it's aggressive feel that "flows through the entire mixtape".
+Writing for AllMusic, Fred Thomas opined Pop Smoke throws bars effortlessly and rides an "explosive beat typical to the blunt" and praised its aggressive feel that "flows through the entire mixtape".

 Several music critics praised "Dior" as an anthem.
 Variety's A. D. Amorosi described the song as a "taut and tension-filled anthem", writing that it sounds raucous and sinister.
 Craig Jenkins of Vulture said it was a "classic Big Apple party anthem", and Essence's Brooklyn White referred to "Welcome to the Party", "Dior", and "Shake the Room" as anthems for Brooklyn.
 San Francisco Chronicle critic Robert Spuhler wrote the song was one of Pop Smoke's signature songs and said it was inescapable in New York during 2019.
 NPR's Briana Younger lauded it as an "artifact of the New York summer".

 In November 2020, "Dior" received a nomination for Best Rap Performance at the 63rd Annual Grammy Awards.
 Steven Victor told GQ the nomination was not important and stated "Dior" should have been nominated in more than one category.